cloudmesh-community/book/chapters/prg/python-big-data.md

 than we can show you here, but hopefully this example has piqued your curiosity.

-Don't worry if you don't understand everything in this example.
+Donot worry if you donot understand everything in this example.
 For a more detailed explanation on these modules and the examples we did, please take a look at the tutorials below.
 The `numpy` and `pandas` tutorials are mandatory if you want to be able to use these modules, and